croak-xyz/croak-js-doc/README.md

 ## Login/Logout

-To login or logout a user, you can use croak's prebuild UI or build your own and call SDK methods.
+To login or logout a user, you can use croak's prebuild UI or built your own and call SDK methods.
 To use prebuilt UI

 ### showConnectModal